Samland-Gov/legislation-old/laws/road_laws/samland_road_safety_act.md

    - SDOT shall ensure that road construction projects adhere to engineering standards, environmental regulations, and safety guidelines.
    - SDOT shall coordinate with relevant agencies and stakeholders to minimize disruptions and maximize safety during construction.
 4. Regulation Responsibilities:
-   - SDOT shall develop and publish regulations, guidelines, and codes related to road safety, maintenance, construction, and road user behavior.
+   - SDOT shall develop and publish regulations, guidelines, and codes related to road safety, maintenance, construction, and road user behaviour.
    - SDOT shall regularly review and update these regulations to reflect advancements in road safety practices, technology, and industry standards.
    - SDOT shall provide guidance and support to road users, contractors, and local authorities regarding compliance with road-related regulations.